angelika-popiela/Emotion_App/README.md

+# My contributions:
+The Polish-language application represents an implementation of an emotion recognition system that integrates all components within a single FastAPI service.
+The Polish implementation is based on a traditional server-side rendering approach, using Jinja2 templates and plain JavaScript.

 # Audio Emotion Detection App

 A web application that records audio from the user's browser and analyzes emotions using a PyTorch **ResNet18 model trained on mel spectrograms**.
 It features a backend API built with FastAPI for processing and a frontend built with React Bootstrap for the user interface.